Skip to Content

 1. Small Refrigerators

-Many households in Europe have small fridges, similar to a mini fridge in North America.
+Many European households have small fridges, similar to a mini fridges in North America.
 My grandma’s fridge is hidden among her kitchen cabinets.

-North Americans are shocked to find out that eggs in Germany are not refrigerated.
-Laws through the European Union state that eggs in grocery stores are not to be washed.
-This means they keep their natural protective coating and can handle romm temperatures just fine.
-In fact, you’re more likely to contract salmonella from a “cleaner” refrigerated American egg.
+North Americans are shocked that eggs in Germany are not refrigerated.
+European Union laws require eggs in grocery stores not to be washed.
+This means they keep their natural protective coating and can handle room temperatures just fine.
+You’re more likely to contract salmonella from a “cleaner” refrigerated American egg.

-You also won’t find any colossal-sized milk here either.
-Most dairy comes in small cartons, also sold at room temperature.
-After it’s opened, it does need refrigeration though.
+You also won’t find any colossal-sized milk here.
+Most dairy comes in small cartons and is also sold at room temperature.
+After it’s opened, though, it needs refrigeration.

 Because of a healthier work-life balance, most Germans add grocery shopping to their daily routine, picking up smaller loads.
 Most North Americans usually go once a week or less often for a huge haul.

 My grandparents make daily trips to the butcher and baker.
-Since they rely heavily on fresh ingredients, a large fridge isn’t necessary.
+A large fridge isn’t necessary since they rely heavily on fresh ingredients.
 This is a common practice amongst German people.

 If you’re ready to fully embrace the German way, check out this mini fridge from Cooluli on Amazon.
-See if you’re up for the challenge of having a minimal amount of your own groceries.
+See if you’re up for having a minimal amount of your groceries.

 2. Sparkling Water Over Bottled Water